Davidhw/minesweeper/readme.txt

 Known Bugs:
 This isn't a bug se, but when displaying the tiles labels I have to increment height (j) by one. "ctx.fillText(board.grid[i][j].label,i*vcW,(j+1)*vcH);".
 I'm not sure why I have to increment height (j) by one, but not width (i).
 Note that vcW and vcH are both 20 in the 16 x 16 squares on a 320 x 320 canvas case.

-CheckStyle Errors: I have 143 errors left.
-I don't think all of them are things that matter.
-Trailing whitespace aren't bad as they're invisible and don't affect the program.
-I also don't see the need to declare passed in arguments or methods as final as I don't mind if someone who needs to change them changes them in the future.